 - Amendment, or cancellation of the policy within 14 days “cooling off period” from agreeing cover (either when buying a new policy or renewing) £0

 - Amendment of the policy outside of the cooling off period £25

-- Arrangement & Administration fee to arrange or renew a new policy £50
+- Arrangement & administration fee to arrange or renew a policy £50

 - Cancelling the policy outside of the cooling off period £50